powersync-ja/powersync-js/packages/vue/README.md

 ### Top-level setup block

-The `usePowersync`, `usePowerSyncQuery`, `usePowerSyncWatchedQuery`, and `usePowerSyncStatus` composables are meant to be invoked in the top-level setup block.
+The `usePowersync`, `useQuery`, and `useStatus` composables are meant to be invoked in the top-level setup block.
 Vue expects certain Composition API functions, like `inject` which this package depends on, to be resolved in the setup context and not inside nested or asynchronous functions.
 For use cases where you need to do this, you should access the PowerSync `AbstractPowerSyncDatabase` instance directly - like exporting it as singleton after configuring Vue with it in `main.js`.

 Incorrect Usage Example:
 Using PowerSync composables in a nested function of a component.